 Surgery if you get worse

-You will likely have surgery to replace your aortic valve if your regurgitation is getting worse.
+You might have surgery to replace your aortic valve if your regurgitation is getting worse.
 You might have surgery before you get symptoms.
 If you have acute regurgitation, surgery may be done right away.
 For more information, see Surgery.